dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

          email letting them know the reviewer has made a suggested change.

     b.
-Or, a reviewer can edit the file directly on the web by clicking on the “...” icon (three dots) in the right hand corner next to “Viewed” icon and select “Edit file”.
+Or, a reviewer can edit the file directly on the web by clicking on the “...” icon (three dots) in the right hand corner next to the “Viewed” icon and selecting “Edit file”.

        .. figure:: figure/how_to_edit_file.png